1. What Is the Coronavirus?

 For COVID-19, the period of quarantine is 14 days from the last date of exposure, because 14 days is the longest incubation period for similar coronaviruses.
-Someone who’s been released from COVID-19 quarantine isn’t considered a risk for spreading the disease because they haven’t developed the disease during the 14-day incubation period.

-Can the Virus that Causes COVID-19 Be Spread Through Food, Including Refrigerated or Frozen Food?
+7. COVID-19 Be Spread Through Food, Including Refrigerated or Frozen Food?

+Currently, there’s no evidence to support transmission of COVID-19 associated with food.
 Coronaviruses are generally thought to be spread from person-to-person through respiratory droplets.
-Currently, there’s no evidence to support transmission of COVID-19 associated with food.
 As always, it’s important to wash your hands for 20 seconds before preparing food.